Linear Regression with Spotify Data

 y_test = y_test.loc[X_test.index]

-# Predict with statsmodels OLS
+# Predict using the trained OLS model

 y_pred = model.predict(sm.add_constant(X_test, has_constant='add'))